Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

-Caleb Martin and his Miami Heat teammates take the court versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.
+Caleb Martin and his Miami Heat teammates match up versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Friday.

-Let's break down Martin's prop bets, and some stats and trends to help you make good wagers.
+Below we will dive into Martin's stats and trends, helping you make good selections on prop bets.

 Caleb Martin Prop Bets vs. the Knicks